 Absolutely.
 Place them in an airtight container and store for a few days in the refrigerator.
 Reheat when ready to eat.

 The air fryer uses hot air to circulate all around your food.
-That is what helps to provide an even and crispy texture.
-You should never stack food in your air fryer as it prevents the food from evenly cooking.
+That helps to provide an even and crispy texture.
+In most cases, you should never stack food in your air fryer as it prevents the food from cooking evenly.

 Related recipes